allan-1/RecipeApp/README.md

 # Recipe App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## About
-A simple recipe application made using react js and Api.
+A simple recipe application made using react js and Edamam Api.
 Inspired by Dev Ed.